rocky-linux/documentation/docs/guides/network/librenms_monitoring_server.md

 ## Installing Composer

 PHP Composer is required for the current installation (mentioned in the earlier procedure).
-If the install you ran earlier fails, you'll need to run the following procedure.
+If the install you ran earlier failed, you'll need to do this.

 Before we start, we need to link our current version of the `php` binary to a location in the path.
 Since we used the REMI installation to get the correct version of PHP, it is not installed within the path.

 This is easy enough to fix with a symbolic link and will make your life much easier as you go through the remaining steps:

 ```
 ln -s /opt/remi/php81/root/usr/bin/php /usr/bin/php